-Uber Could Be Fined Up To $780,000 For Operating in Taiwan
+Uber Could Be Fined up to $780,000 for Operating in Taiwan

 Read More: Why Uber Is Disappointed by This New Restriction in Taiwan

-In the four years since Uber entered Taiwan, one million people have downloaded the car-booking app to avail of 10,000 registered drivers.
+In the four years since Uber entered Taiwan, 1 million people have downloaded the car-booking app to avail of 10,000 registered drivers.

 But its popularity has not spared it from the legal quagmire and resistance from local taxi firms that has blighted Uber’s launch in several markets from Europe to Asia.

-Opposition was spearheaded by the ruling Democratic Progressive Party, to the surprise of Lee.
+Opposition was spearheaded by the ruling Democratic Progressive Party (DPP), to the surprise of Lee.
 Like many young people, struggling with living costs in Taipei, he voted the DPP into power last year, hoping for a more modern brand of politics.

 DPP legislator Jason Lin admits there has been heavy lobbying from taxi associations to ban Uber, but adds that the company could operate if it compromised on tax issues and officially registering its drivers.